contributte/planette-site/content/oldPlanette/2015/2015-07-27-acl-and-permissions.md

 author: "Pavel Janda"
 ---

-Let's start with creating a empty project: `composer create-project nette/web-project myweb`.
+Let's start with creating an empty project: `composer create-project nette/web-project myweb`.

-From the start, we can ask user if he is logged in or whether he has some role assigned:
+Out of the box, you can ask Nette Framework if the user has some roles and whether he is logged in or not:

 ```php
 <?php